 In a world divided by factions based on virtues, Tris learns she's Divergent and won't fit in.
 When she discovers a plot to destroy Divergents, Tris and the mysterious Four must find out what makes Divergents dangerous before it's too late.

 Thomas wakes up in an elevator, remembering nothing but his own name.
 He emerges into a world of about 60 teen boys who have learned to survive in a completely enclosed environment, subsisting on their own agriculture and supplies.
 A new boy arrives every 30 days.
-The original group has been in "The Glade" for two years, trying to find a way to escape through the Maze that surrounds their living space.
+The original group has been in "The Glade" for three years, trying to find a way to escape through the Maze that surrounds their living space.
 They have begun to give up hope.
 Then a comatose girl arrives with a strange note, and their world begins to change.
 There are some great, fast-paced action scenes, particularly those involving the nightmarish Grievers who plague the boys.
 Written by

 I am sure by now you all must be very confused... angry, frightened.
 I can only assure you that everything that's happened to you... everything we've done to you... it was all done for a reason.

 See more »

 I went into this film with low expectations.
 Having never read any of James Dashner's books, I cannot tell with any certainty if the screenwriters were true to the novel, or if the book makes a better effort than the film to distinguish itself from the multitude of superior films it meekly attempts to imitate.
 What I know is that I left the theater laughing.
 And not in a good way.